 The first thing that springs to mind when thinking about Antarctica’s wildlife is penguins.
 From the long-tailed Gentoo penguin, through to the waddling Adélie penguin’s and of course the distinct Emperor species, Antarctica is the home of the penguin.

 Off-land, you’re more likely to catch a glimpse of the humpback whale, as it leaps out of the ocean, or the lean, muscular leopard seal.
 Either way, Antarctica is a place like no other for wildlife lovers.

 Even though Antarctica is seeing more tourism every year, animals here still have no fear of close contact with humans.
 If anything, they were mildly curious about our presence, but honestly, for the most part, they didn’t seem to care.

 Humpback Whales swim within 100 meters of your boats, and penguins will probably walk over your toes!
-Who knows if this type of close proximity to wildlife will remain unregulated in the future, so you should definitely consider traveling to Antarctica now, in 2019!
+Who knows if this type of close proximity to wildlife will remain unregulated in the future, so you should definitely consider traveling to Antarctica now!